Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 |Intervention||Monitor frequently and adjust or use alternative therapy based on clinical response.|

 Amphetamines can cause a significant elevation in plasma corticosteroid levels.
 This increase is greatest in the evening.
 Amphetamines may interfere with urinary steroid determinations.

 8. USE IN SPECIFIC POPULATIONS

 There are limited published data on the use of amphetamines in pregnant women.
 These data are insufficient to determine a drug-associated risk of major congenital malformations or miscarriage.
 Adverse pregnancy outcomes, including premature delivery and low birth weight, have been seen in infants born to mothers dependent on amphetamines.
-No effects on morphological development were observed in embryo-fetal development studies with oral administration of amphetamine to rats and rabbits during organogenesis at doses 1.5 and 8 times, respectively, the maximum recommended human dose (MRHD).
-However, long-term neurochemical and behavioral effects have been reported in published animal developmental studies using clinically relevant doses of amphetamine (d- or d, l-) [see Data].
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+No effects on morphological development were observed in embryo-fetal development studies with oral administration of amphetamine to rats and rabbits during organogenesis at doses 2 and 12 times, respectively, the maximum recommended human dose (MRHD) of 20 mg/day (as base equivalents) given to adolescents, on a mg/m2 basis.
+However, long-term neurochemical and behavioral effects have been reported in published animal developmental studies using clinically relevant doses of amphetamine [see Data].
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

 Fetal/Neonatal adverse reactions

 Amphetamines, such as Dyanavel XR, may cause vasoconstriction, including vasoconstriction of placental blood vessels, and may increase the risk for intrauterine growth restriction.
 In addition, amphetamines can stimulate uterine contractions increasing the risk of premature delivery.
 Premature delivery and low birth weight infants have been reported in amphetamine-dependent mothers.